Authorship and contributorship

 Complaints and appeals

-Complaints and appeals should be directed to JFDE’s editorial team, by email.
-The editoral team will address each complaint/appeal case-by-case, making a concerted attempt to find suitable solutions.
+Complaints and appeals should be directed to JFDE’s editor-in-chief, by email.
+The editor-in-chief will address each complaint/appeal case-by-case, making a concerted attempt to find suitable solutions.
 Complex cases will be referred to the advice of the editorial board.
 If needed further reference will be made to similar cases published by the Committee on Publication Ethics (COPE).
 The final decision rests with the editor-in-chief.
 Written justifications, and reasoning that underpin the decision, will be released to authors in a timely manner.

 Conflicts of interest/competing interests